SDG 13 - Strategic Initiatives

 Climate Action Plan

-Western plans for action to address climate change in publicly shared strategies, research partnerships, and community partnerships.
+Western addresses climate change in publicly shared strategies, research partnerships, and community partnerships that collectively support a climate action plan.

 - Investing to Address Climate Change: A Charter for Canadian Universities: Western has joined more than a dozen research-intensive Canadian universities to battle climate change through sustainable investing—part of the university’s ongoing efforts to reduce its carbon footprint.